 Hotel and meal expenses

-You’ll need your receipts.
+You’ll need to send your receipts.